 Number of reports: 33

 WILDLIFE IN Peckham Rye

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 Surprisingly for a park in the middle of bustling Peckham, the pond in the centre of the Rye provides a home to great cormorants.
-They appear to be occasional visitors to the area, with members of the Friends of Peckham Rye reporting that there used to be up to five cormorants living on the pond a number of years ago.
+They are occasional visitors to the area, with the Friends of Peckham Rye reporting that there used to be up to five cormorants living on the pond a number of years ago.
 Today you can occasionally catch a glimpse of these unique visitors.
 Cormorants stand out unmistakably from the other water birds found in the Rye.
-Look out for a black bird with a slender neck spreading their wings and cleaning their feathers.
+Look out for a black bird with a slender neck spreading its wings and cleaning its feathers.

 Great spotted woodpeckers are beautiful black and white birds with a shock of red on their bellies.
 The males also have bright red necks.
 They can occasionally be seen on the trunks of large, old trees on the Rye looking for grubs.
 Despite their striking colours, woodpeckers can be difficult to spot among the leaves.
 One way to find them is to stand still and listen out for their distinctive call – a loud ‘click’ or ‘tchick’ sound.
 You can also listen out for the incredible drumming sound which they make as they peck holes in trees.

 REDWING – 3% OF WILDSIDE USERS (1/33) REPORTED SIGHTINGS